Shop Subscribe

 Geography Lesson Plans for Fall

-Teaching in the fall is exciting; students are refreshed and engaged and the view is often breathtaking.
-Creating lesson plans that play off of the current season – it’s sights, smells, and rich history – can help students remember unique facts about other cultures and countries.
-The challenge to creating season-specific lesson plans is that Fall doesn’t mean the same thing everywhere in the world, or even everywhere in the United States.
-How can you incorporate Autumn into your geography lesson plans?
-Consider exploring how other cultures celebrate the Fall season with these great ideas:
+Teaching in the fall is exciting!
+Students are refreshed and engaged, and the view is often breathtaking.
+Creating lesson plans that play off of the current season—its sights, smells, and rich history—can help students remember unique facts about diverse cultures and countries.
+The challenge to creating season-specific lesson plans is that autumn or fall doesn’t mean the same thing everywhere in the world.
+It doesn’t even mean the same thing everywhere in the United States.

-1. Plan a mock vacation to another country during Fall months; use a stand-up easel to list items they should pack to match the local weather and culture and provide students with markers and cardstock to create their own passports.
-Create an itinerary that includes involvement in local cultural activities.
+During the fall months, use a stand-up easel to list items students should pack to match the local weather and culture.
+Provide them with markers and cardstock and have them create their own passports.
+Develop an itinerary that includes involvement in local cultural activities.
 What can students expect at each activity?
-What clothes should they wear?
-What will they eat?
+How would they dress?
+What would they eat?

-2. Celebrate in the classroom.
-Consider using your geography hour to replicate the Chinese Mid-Autumn Festival, Korea’s Chuseok, or the Southern Californian Chumash tribe’s fall sun ceremony, Hutash.
-Include foods and dress that characterize each of these celebrations and take the opportunity to teach students what each culture is celebrating and why.
+Consider using your geography hour for a lesson plan that replicates the Chinese Mid-Autumn Festival, Korea’s Chuseok festival, or the fall harvest festival of the Chumash people of Southern California to honor Hutash, the earth mother.
+Include foods that characterize each of these celebrations and take the opportunity to teach students what each culture is celebrating and why.
 Mark off countries you’ve celebrated on a world map in the classroom.

-3. Consider what harvest means around the world.
-Assign students a geographical area, whether it’s a continent, country, or state; and have them create one poster for each food that is grown and harvested there.
-Once all the posters are complete, initiate conversation regarding how our diets would be different if we weren’t able to receive goods from one continent, country or state.
+Assign students a geographical area, whether it’s a continent, country, or state.
+Have them create one poster for each food that is grown and harvested there.
+Once all the posters are complete, initiate a conversation regarding how our diets would be different if we weren’t able to receive goods from one of those places.
 Which foods would we go without?
-Have the group create a recipe using the foods on the posters and send a copy home to try with family.
+Have the group create a recipe using the foods on the posters and send a copy home to try with their families.

-4. Learn about children around the world to demonstrate that responsibilities and privileges vary significantly from one culture to the next.
-Some children in your class, for example, may help with harvest at home or complete farm chores in the morning, while others have no obligations at all.
-Your students may be surprised to learn how children in other cultures participate in harvest.
-Allow students to choose any part of the world they would like, and request that they research that area of the world and write a report on the privileges and responsibilities of children in that culture.
-Using index cards, the students can present their findings to class and facilitate discussion.
+Allow students to choose any part of the world they would like, and have them research that area of the world and write a report on the privileges and responsibilities of children in that culture.
+Using index cards, students can present their findings to the class and facilitate discussion.

 Recommended